DkDash10/dwaarper/README.md

      ```
    - Frontend:
      ```bash
-     cd ../frontend
+     cd frontend
      npm install
      ```

 3. **Configure Environment Variables**:
-   Create a `.env` file in the `backend` directory with the following variables:
+   Create a `.env` file in the `backend` directory with the following details:
    ```env
    PORT=5000
    MONGO_URI=your_mongodb_connection_string